Study at University in Britain

-Britain offers one of the most compact higher education systems in the world.
-The standard study period for degree courses in the England is 3 years.
-In some cases where industrial placement or substantial clinical training is envisaged the length of study may be extended to 4 years.
-In science and engineering it is possible to study on a 4 year full-time course leading directly to a Master's degree.
+The standard study period for degree courses in the England and Wales is three years while in Scotland it is four years.
+In some cases where industrial placement or substantial clinical training is envisaged the length of study may be extended by one year while in science and engineering it is possible to choose a degree course that leads directly to a Master's degree in which case the length of the degree is extended by one year.
 Postgraduate qualifications (Master's degrees) are typically one year taught programmes.
-This compares favourably with the higher education of most other countries where degree courses typically last for four years and Master's courses usually take two years to complete.
+This compares favourably with other countries where degree courses typically last four years and Master's courses usually take two years to complete.

 Studying for your degree in Britain is very rigorous.
 Students are expected to progress from one year to the next without allowing for failed subjects to be carried through for examination in future years.
 This results in the vast majority of students graduating on time.
 In most Universities, students are allowed to re-sit failed examination in September but must pass to progress to the next year.
 Completion rate is one of the highest in the world.